dunnkers/fseval/dask/dask-notes.md

 Possibly, add server proxying functionality to Jupyter Lab:
 1. `conda install jupyter-server-proxy -c conda-forge`.
 🙌 When starting a cluster the dashboard is now visible at http://localhost:8888/proxy/8787/status

+## Config
+`fseval` wants to be able to know whether running on a HPC cluster or on some local machine, so we want to set an environment variable: